 - Turmeric – pair with a pinch of black pepper to increase the absorption by 2,000%!
 (17)

-- Start my day with a glass of warm lemon water.
+- Start the day with a glass of warm lemon water.

-- Drink this herbal tea with milk thistle, burdock root and dandelion root during the day.
+- Drink this Homemade Liver Detox Tea Recipe with milk thistle, burdock root and dandelion root during the day.

 - For breakfast, make a smoothie or smoothie bowl with berries and a serving of dark leafy greens, like this Immune Boosting Chaga Berry Smoothie Bowl.

-- Make a salad including beets, dark leafy greens, avocado and broccoli sprouts, like in this Sprouted Buckwheat Pesto Salad.
+- Make a salad including beets, dark leafy greens, avocado and broccoli sprouts, like in this Sprouted Buckwheat Salad With Basil Pesto.

 - Make a Rainbow Nourish Bowl, with a dark leafy green base, a serving of sprouted beans/legumes, whole grains, cruciferous vegetables, a range of coloured veg and seeds or nuts.